Dosage Form: intrathecal injection

 Baclofen Injection Description

-Baclofen Injection (Intrathecal) is a muscle relaxant and antispastic.
+Baclofen Injection is a muscle relaxant and antispastic.
 Its chemical name is 4-amino-3-(4-chlorophenyl) butanoic acid, and its structural formula is:

 Baclofen is a white to off-white, odorless or practically odorless crystalline powder, with a molecular weight of 213.66.
 It is slightly soluble in water, very slightly soluble in methanol, and insoluble in chloroform.

-Baclofen Injection (Intrathecal) is a sterile, pyrogen-free, isotonic solution free of antioxidants, preservatives or other potentially neurotoxic additives indicated only for intrathecal administration.
+Baclofen Injection is a sterile, pyrogen-free, isotonic solution free of antioxidants, preservatives or other potentially neurotoxic additives indicated only for intrathecal administration.
 The drug is stable in solution at 37° C and compatible with CSF.
-Each milliliter of Baclofen Injection (Intrathecal) contains baclofen 50 mcg, 500 mcg or 2000 mcg and sodium chloride 8.8 mg in Water for Injection; pH range is 5.5-6.8.
-Each ampule is intended for SINGLE USE ONLY.
+Each milliliter of Baclofen Injection contains baclofen USP, 50 mcg and sodium chloride 9 mg in Water for Injection; pH range is 5.0 7.0.
+Each prefilled syringe is intended for SINGLE DOSE ONLY.
 Discard any unused portion.
 DO NOT AUTOCLAVE.

 Baclofen Injection - Clinical Pharmacology